jgyunbyun/Simulation1/README.md

 ### README.md

-update how to simulate
+How to simulate:

-1. start with Autoit
+1. Start with Autoit
-2. produce seeds
+2. Produce seeds
-3. calculating competition index in Silva
+3. Calculate competition index in Silva
-4. remove competitive seedlings
+4. Remove competitive seedlings
 5. Select trees which will not die
-6. simulation 1 periods in Silva
+6. Simulation 1 periods in Silva

-### README.md

 ### Author